 Nothing less than this can assuage the growing resentment and rancour that millions feel about a broken politics.

 Whatever direction Labour’s Brexit policy takes next – it must be rooted in this: democracy.

 Gavin Barker is a writer and campaigner based in Cornwall.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.